Frequently Asked Questions

 What if I couldn’t make it to the second public exhibitions?

-The information presented at the second public exhibitions, including the opportunity to submit feedback is available by clicking here.
+The information presented at the second public exhibitions is available by clicking here.

 1 The homes figure has been calculated by taking the predicted annual electricity generation of the site (based on RES assessments Blair Hill has a predicted capacity factor of 46.3%) and dividing this by the annual average electricity figures from the DESNZ showing that the annual GB average domestic household consumption is 3,239 kWh (January 2024).